zcoder/u500vz-linux-howto/README.md

-Crux 3.0 on Asus Zenbook u500vz/ux51vz
+CRUX 3.0 on Asus Zenbook u500vz/ux51vz
 ======================================

-TBD
+The document is my cheat sheet of CRUX installation on the laptop.
+It can also be useful for other people :-)

 ---